ricksorensen/micropython-fun/samples/sound/i2srecord/runs.md

 * local file system writes on RP2040 are slow and impact I2S wav write
 * deinit I2S before ending program or system can hang
 * esp32c3 works and can write to local filesystem
+* rp2 works with sdcard, but seems to have problems writing to local filesystem while using I2S .. hangs the processor.
 * INMP441 needs to be initialized - read a few hundred milliseconds?
    - not necessarily ... maybe just time.  esp32c3 seems okay, rp2040 has glitch
 * external sd reader weird  see `chkit.note`